poissonconsulting/shinybisonpic/README.md

 ### Overview of How to Use the App

 - Download the template for the tab
-- Fill in the template with data
+- Fill in the template with your data
-- Upload your data
+- Upload your raw data
-- View the locations plotted on a map
+- View the locations spatially
-- View the data through various plots
+- Explore ratios of sex-age classes
-- Download the data for use in the model
+- Download cleaned and processed data ready for demographic modelling

 ## Contribution